Status report on long-time decay measurements of 137Cs radioisotope: Investigating the detector stability over a long counting period

+When measuring low activities, it is critical not only to keep the laboratory background low but also to ensure the stability of the detection setup over time.
+This applies both to the detection efficiency and to the stability of all elements of the electronic chain.
+In order to examine the stability of the system (i.e. efficiency, energy calibration, etc.), a $^{137}$Cs source was placed at a distance of 14.5 cm from the detector's surface and the detector stability was evaluated using the ratio of the \textsuperscript{137}Cs and \textsuperscript{40}K photopeak areas.
+Since both peaks were recorded simultaneously, they were subject to the same environmental and instrumental conditions.
+The photopeak of \textsuperscript{40}K serves as a stable reference because of its long half-life ($T_{1/2} = 1.2522(27)\times10^{9}$ years~\cite{Mougeot_2026}) and as a constant content of the rock surrounding the laboratory.

-Background under the $^{137}$Cs peak in the measured raw spectrum was estimated by jointly fitting a quadratic polynomial of energy to the side bands [650,657]~keV and [669, 674]~keV (Fig.~\ref{background_subtraction}).
-After background subtraction, the total peak area was determined by using a Gaussian fit (for analysis methods 1 \& 2) or via direct summation of signal counts (analysis method 3), in the full [650,674]~keV range.
-To test the accuracy of background subtraction, we studied the variation in extracted peak area for integration range progressively narrowed by up to 30\% (i.e., to [653.5,670.5]~keV), and found less than 0.1\% relative change in the peak area in all cases.
+The background under the \textsuperscript{137}Cs and \textsuperscript{40}K photopeaks in the measured raw spectrum was estimated using the defined background regions [652.0 - 657.0]~keV, [664.5 - 671.5]~keV and [1451.0 - 1457.0]~keV, [1464.0 - 1470.0]~keV, respectively.
+After peak extraction, an analogous background-subtraction procedure was applied, and finally the total peak area was determined by direct summation of background-subtracted counts.
+Figure~\ref{background_subtraction} shows the three different back\-ground-modeling procedures implemented: 1\textsuperscript{st}-order polynomial fit, 2\textsuperscript{nd}-order polynomial fit to the low- and high energy background regions, and use of the Statistics-sensitive Non-linear Iterative Peak-clipping (SNIP) algorithm~\cite{He2015_08, SNIP1988} which estimates the slowly varying background directly from the spectrum without requiring predefined background regions.
+To test the robustness of the background subtraction, we studied the variation in the extracted peak area when the integration range was progressively narrowed by up to 30\%, i.e. to [653.5 - 670.5]~keV, and found less than a 0.1\% relative change in the peak area in all cases.
+The extracted peak areas obtained using the three background-subtraction methods show good overall consistency.
+For the \textsuperscript{137}Cs peak, the background-corrected peak areas obtained with 1\textsuperscript{st}-order polynomial, 2\textsuperscript{nd}-order polynomial, and SNIP background modeling agree within approximately 0.6\%.
+While, for the \textsuperscript{40}K peak, the corresponding relative spread is slightly larger, ranging from 1.6\% to 2\%.